iggyglass/CompSciBulletHellFinal/README.md

 I wrote the 3D renderer itself to learn more about computer graphics and linear algebra.

 # How to play
+ - If it isn't already installed, install the Processing Sound Library
  - Press space to start / restart
  - Arrow keys to move